nmavromatis9/mountainGoats/SQL_TESTING.md

 ---

 #### List of Data Access Methods
-Our website will utilize four methods to access the underlying sqlite database
 ##### getCPT
 Description: This method will be used on the browse by procedure page to pull up a table showing the price of a procedure.
 The method executes a SQL query producing a table where rows are populated by hospitals and the columns are populated by rates (insurers, self-pay, charge).